SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Drag and drop

-Lists and other container structures supports drag and drop.
+Lists and other container structures support drag and drop.
-The following script shows how to configure two lists to support drag from one and dropping in another.
+The following script shows how to configure two lists to support dragging from one and dropping in another.

 ```
 | list1 list2 |